Edward III of England: Chivalry and national identity

-Later years and death (1360–1377)
+Later reign (1360–1377)

+Further campaigns in France and governance

 While Edward's early reign had been energetic and successful, his later years were marked by inertia, military failure and political strife.
-The day-to-day affairs of the state had less appeal to Edward than military campaigning, so during the 1360s Edward increasingly relied on the help of his subordinates, in particular William Wykeham A relative upstart, Wykeham was made Keeper of the Privy Seal in 1363 and Chancellor in 1367, though due to political difficulties connected with his inexperience, the Parliament forced him to resign the chancellorship in 1371.
+The day-to-day affairs of the state had less appeal to Edward than military campaigning, so during the 1360s Edward increasingly relied on the help of his subordinates, in particular William Wykeham.
+A relative upstart, Wykeham was made Keeper of the Privy Seal in 1363 and Chancellor in 1367, though due to political difficulties connected with his inexperience, the Parliament forced him to resign the chancellorship in 1371.
 Compounding Edward's difficulties were the deaths of his most trusted men, some from the 1361–62 recurrence of the plague.
 William Montagu, 1st Earl of Salisbury, Edward's companion in the 1330 coup, died as early as 1344.
-William de Clinton, Earl of Huntingdon, who had also been with the king at Nottingham, died in 1354.
-One of the earls created in 1337, William de Bohun, 1st Earl of Northampton, died in 1360, and the next year Henry of Grosmont, perhaps the greatest of Edward's captains, succumbed to what was probably plague.
-Their deaths left the majority of the magnates younger and more naturally aligned to the princes than to the king himself.
+William de Clinton, 1st Earl of Huntingdon, who had also been with Edward at Nottingham, died in 1354.
+One of the earls created in 1337, William de Bohun, 1st Earl of Northampton, died in 1360, and the next year Henry of Grosmont, Duke of Lancaster, perhaps the greatest of Edward's captains, succumbed to what was probably plague.
+Their deaths left the majority of the magnates younger and more naturally aligned to the princes than to the King himself.

 Increasingly, Edward began to rely on his sons for the leadership of military operations.
 The king's second son, Lionel of Antwerp, attempted to subdue by force the largely autonomous Anglo-Irish lords in Ireland.
-The venture failed, and the only lasting mark he left were the suppressive Statutes of Kilkenny in 1366.
-In France, meanwhile, the decade following the Treaty of Brétigny was one of relative tranquillity, but on 8April 1364 JohnII died in captivity in England, after unsuccessfully trying to raise his own ransom at home.
-He was followed by the vigorous CharlesV, who enlisted the help of the capable Bertrand du Guesclin, Constable of France.
-In 1369, the French war started anew, and Edward's son John of Gaunt was given the responsibility of a military campaign.
+The venture failed, and the only lasting mark he left was the suppressive Statutes of Kilkenny in 1366.
+In France, meanwhile, the decade following the Treaty of Brétigny was one of relative tranquillity, but on 8 April 1364, John II died in captivity in England, after unsuccessfully trying to raise his own ransom at home.
+He was followed by the vigorous Charles V, who enlisted the help of the capable Bertrand du Guesclin, Constable of France In 1369, the French war started anew, and Edward's son John of Gaunt was given the responsibility of a military campaign.
 The effort failed, and with the Treaty of Bruges in 1375, the great English possessions in France were reduced to only the coastal towns of Calais, Bordeaux, and Bayonne.